alexprut/PHPStructuredData/README.md

 License
 -------
-PHPMicrodata is licensed under the MIT License - see the LICENSE file for details
+PHPStructuredData is licensed under the MIT License - see the LICENSE file for details.